Do Go On - 345 - Dame Julie Andrews

 And now you want to know how I sleep?

-Like, what more is there of me to give?
+Like what more is there of me to give?

-You want to know how I walk?
+You wonder how I walk?

 Left foot, right foot.